X4BNet/x4b-status/content/issues/2025-07-27-cloud-service-outage.md

   - WEB
 severity: disrupted
 ---
+*Update* We will be keeping this incident open for now as we are still seeing substantially lowered performance in the region and some of our cluster nodes are still unavailable.
+The panel is however online.

 *Update* Holy Smokes Akamai that was a long one.
 Services are restored.
 We are going through and checking everything in line with our DRP.